U.S. Acres: Orson Pig

-Orson Pig (voiced by Gregg Berger): A good-natured yet naïve pig whose work ethic makes him the functional leader.
+Orson Pig: A good-natured yet naïve pig whose work ethic makes him the functional leader.
 His good humor being tested is one of the common gags in the cartoons.
 Originally, Orson had long eyelashes (to represent him as a young piglet); they disappeared on December 31, 1987 (permanently on January 3, 1988).
 Booker and Sheldon called him Mom (though it was inconsistent because at other times they just call him Orson).
 Being the runt of his litter, Orson's original owner intended to get rid of him.
 Orson fell from the pick-up taking him away from his birthplace and moved to an unnamed farm, where he was later found by a farm girl who persuaded Orson to follow her to her father's farm.
 Orson's alter-ego is a costumed superhero named Power Pig, which more often than not causes his friends or adversaries to fall down laughing at him.
 Orson loves books, but is very influenced by them, by sometimes doing what's in the book.
 Sometimes when Orson reads a book, particularly a scary one, the stuff he reads about usually appears behind him and scares the others away.
 While Orson has a mixed relationship with Roy in the strip, in the cartoon series he has a somewhat strong bond with him and is a lot more forgiving of his pranks.

 Roy Rooster

-Roy Rooster (voiced by Thom Huge): A loud, wisecracking rooster who endlessly enjoys practical jokes with Orson and Wade being his favorite targets.
+Roy Rooster: A loud, wisecracking rooster who endlessly enjoys practical jokes with Orson and Wade being his favorite targets.
 With a few exceptions, he is tolerated because his job of waking up everyone and 'tending' to the chickens is important, but he does his best to avoid labor whenever possible.
 In the cartoon, he is far kinder, friendlier and more well-liked by the others and is often the one to defeat the series' antagonists such as Orson's brothers.
 In spite of his lazy nature, Roy has proven to be a very capable protector of the chickens, coolly outsmarting and defeating the predators, such as the Weasel and the Fox (both of whom try to kidnap them) with a series of practical jokes and gags.
 He is also serious about being a cartoon star and does whatever he can to remain in the spotlight.
 Even though he is a jerk and insults everyone, Roy is not a bully and doesn’t really mean any harm.
+His and Wade's beaks are repeatedly shown to be removable.
 He is allergic to flowers, a fact that was first established in a strip published on July 2, 1986.

 Booker

-Booker (voiced by Frank Welker): A chick named by Orson for his love of books.
+Booker: A chick named by Orson for his love of books.
 Booker and Sheldon were still eggs when Orson found them abandoned and decided to hatch them.
 Booker is extremely adventurous and (over) confident despite his small size.
 He often chases worms but can never seem to catch them.
 In the comic, he often addressed Orson as "Mom".